 Content dissemination platforming poses the difficulty of seizing, at reasonable cost, acts of use which take place in a fragmented manner by a multitude of entities with variable status.
 Literary property has the tools to centralize authorizations on the part of rights holders with collective management mechanisms, but the issue arises of identifying "co-contracting parties", since some platforms claim immunity status.
 By breaking the lock on the hosting provider's regime, the draft CDSM Directive brings about a kind of Copernican revolution as regards the organization of contractual relations by enabling mechanisms to be "centralized" for acquiring rights (a).
-This phenomenon is accompanied by a reduction in the liability of certain operators, amateurs, whose practices are now "lawful" by the intermediaries which expose the content (b).
-Such a process breaks away from the unsatisfactory balances which had existed until now, namely the combination of a contractual relationship with an uncertain basis and the implementation of filtering instruments.
+This phenomenon is accompanied by a reduction in the liability of certain operators, amateurs, whose practices are now "lawful" by the intermediaries which had existed until now, namely the combination of a contractual relationship with an uncertain basis and the implementation of filtering instruments.
 However, the question of maintaining such a solution in the new environment remains (c).